Computer Vision for

 Image + OCR

-Version 2 flow Photo Vision OCR on-package text GPD enrich attributes · tags CV cleanup bg removal WC
+Version 2 flow Photo Vision OCR on-package text GPD enrich attributes · tags Vision cleanup bg removal WC

 Input: single product photo from the camera